Salt Lake Bees

+The Salt Lake Bees are a Minor League Baseball (MiLB) team that plays in the Pacific Coast League (PCL) and are the Triple-A affiliate of the Los Angeles Angels.

+Based in South Jordan, Utah, the team plays its home games at The Ballpark at America First Square since 2025.
+The team previously played its home games at Smith's Ballpark in Salt Lake City from its opening in 1994 until the end of the 2024 season.

-The Salt Lake Bees are a Minor League Baseball team of the Pacific Coast League (PCL) and the Triple-A affiliate of the Los Angeles Angels.
-They are located in Salt Lake City, Utah, and play their home games at Smith's Ballpark.
-The ballpark opened in 1994 and has a seating capacity of 15,411, the largest in their league.
-The team was previously known as the Salt Lake Buzz (1994–2000) and Salt Lake Stingers (2001–2005) before adopting their Bees moniker in 2006.
-They have competed in the PCL since 1994, including the 2021 season when it was known as the Triple-A West.
+Formerly known as the Salt Lake Buzz from 1994 to 2000 and the Salt Lake Stingers from 2001 to 2005, the team adopted the Bees moniker in 2006.
+Since their inception in 1994, they have been a part of the PCL, including the 2021 season when the league was called Triple-A West.